alvarogarcia7/blog_source/content/articles/2016-09-28-refactoring-functional-code.markdown

  ```

 These two codes do the same, but the second reads better, given that each small concept or operation has a name.

+Writing functional code should not be an excuse to forget about clean code.
+The two are independent variables.